 Day 1: Vancouver

 Arrive Vancouver and spend the rest of the day exploring on your own.
-Overnight Vancouver.Virtuoso IRT amenity: Complimentary limo airport-hotel transfer.
+Overnight Vancouver.Virtuoso IRT amenity: Complimentary private sedan airport-hotel transfer.

 Day 2: Vancouver to Kamloops